lightbend/config/README.md

 agree to license your the material under the Apache 2.0 license and warrant that you have the legal authority to do so.

+## Build

+The build uses sbt and the tests are written in Scala; however, the library itself is plain Java and the published jar has no Scala dependency.

 ## API Example

     Config conf = ConfigFactory.load();